aquachris/btplanets/README.md

 ## TODOs / Known issues
 - Known issue: Performance isn't great when running in MS Edge (bad) or Firefox (slightly better).
 Chrome is the go-to browser, appears to have the best SVG support.
 Safari has been reported to run well.
+- MS Edge seems to lack support for some SVG features, parts of the Steiner and Liao logos are not displayed

 ## Coming "soon" (currently planned features)
+- User defined system data

 ## Future possibilities (cool features that are not currently planned)
 _(in no particular order, *especially* not ordered by priority)_